darianstlex/vike-efx-template/README.md

 Data flow:

-`+data`: vike hook for initial data preparation if needed\
+`+data.ts`: vike hook for initial data preparation if needed\
-`+onBeforeInit`: hook, fires before page init event on server side, have access to the effector scope\
+`+onBeforeInit.ts`: hook, fires before page init event on server side, have access to the effector scope\
-`+pageInitiated`: effector event, fires on page init on server side.\
+`+pageInitiated.ts`: effector event, fires on page init on server side.\
-`+onAfterInit`: hook, fires after page init event on server side, have access to the effector scope\
+`+onAfterInit.ts`: hook, fires after page init event on server side, have access to the effector scope\
 `appStarted`: effector event, fires on app start on client side.
 On UI changes will cause diff in server/client render\
-`+onBeforeStart`: hook, fires before page start event on client side, have access to the effector scope.
+`+onBeforeStart.ts`: hook, fires before page start event on client side, have access to the effector scope.
 On UI changes will cause diff in server/client render\
-`+pageStarted`: effector event, fires on page start on client side.
+`+pageStarted.ts`: effector event, fires on page start on client side.
 Runs after the first render.

+Page Components:

+`+Layout.tsx`: custom layout component to override the global one\
+`+Wrapper.tsx`: additional page wrapper

 Development: